WWF Tough Enough (album)

-WWF Tough Enough is the first 2001 soundtrack compilation album for WWE Tough Enough, released by DreamWorks Records.
+WWF Tough Enough is the first 2001 soundtrack compilation album for the WWF Tough Enough television series, released by DreamWorks Records.
 The album features songs from various artists of the nu or alternative metal and hard rock music scene from the mid-1990s to early 2000s, with several of the artists being signed to DreamWorks.
 The album was created as a soundtrack compilation for the show of the same name.